What is "HexWatershed"?

 How we did it?

-We basically rewrote all the core watershed delineation algorithms, just on a completely different data structure.
+We rewrote all the core watershed delineation algorithms on a completely different data structure.

 What is the current status of "HexWatershed"?

-We are finalizing a few core components in the HexWatershed ecosystem:
+We are adding more features to the HexWatershed ecosystem:

-HexWatershed is ready for continental and global scale simulation;
+HexWatershed is ready for continental and global scale simulation (e.g., through the MPAS mesh);

-We are evaluating hydrology simulations using HexWatershed routing maps.
+We are evaluating hydrology simulations using the HexWatershed routing maps.